Renting Homes (Wales) Act 2016

 b.
 Terms of the occupation contract

-d.
+c.
 Joint contract-holders and succession

-2) Deposit Scheme
+2) New Tenancy Deposit Scheme

-3) Landlord’s repair obligations
+a.
+Landlord’s repair obligations

-4) Fitness for human habitation
+b.
+Fitness for human habitation

-5) Limits on the landlord’s obligations
+c.
+Limits on landlord’s obligations